MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/schtasks-create.md

 Please enter the run as password for Admin06: ********
 SUCCESS: The scheduled task My App has successfully been created.
-To run a task with alternate permissions on a remote computer The following command schedules the MyApp program to run on the Marketing computer every four days.
+To run a task with alternate permissions on a remote computer This command schedules the MyApp program to run on the Marketing computer every four days.

 The command uses the /sc parameter to specify a daily schedule and /mo parameter to specify an interval of four days.